ietf-wg-asdf/SDF/sdf.md

   as buttons, dials, and displays.

 Property:
-: An affordance that can potentially be used to read, write, and/or observe state (current/stored information) on a Grouping.\\
+: An Affordance that can potentially be used to read, write, and/or observe state (current/stored information) on a Grouping.\\
   (Note that other environments often use the term "property" for a JSON concept that we call "entry" [see below].